 This is news is not new to market-savvy carriers.
 However, the challenge has been in “what” and “how” to invest digitally.
 It is even more challenging in the insurance vertical where people are experts in managing risk.
 Getting management to invest in anything outside of traditional core operations can be like “moving mountains”.
 This is especially true for commercial P&C carriers with more traditional cultures.

 The first investments started ten years ago with the introduction of carrier portals.
 Larger, capital-rich carriers were able to take advantage of this benefit first.
-Agents had fewer options so adoption was easier to gain.
-Now, given the current market in 2022, with the evolution of InsurTech and non-traditional entrants – digital investments have been redefined.
+Networked insurance agents had fewer options so adoption was easier to gain.
+Now, given the current market in 2022, with the evolution of InsurTech solutions and non-traditional entrants – digital investments have been redefined.

 Now, having the proper digital investments implemented initially will lead to less capital being required to enter the insurance market.
 Attempts to disintermediate independent agents have largely failed because carrier portals have increased in size from hundreds to hundreds of thousands.
 Yet with 82% of insurers having a portal or mobile app and 87% investing in channel capability enhancements only 32% feel their investments are effective in sales because they “lack personalized advice capabilities.”3

 So, what investments should a carrier make to drive real ROI?
 Artificial intelligence?
 Digital advisors (bots)?
 All these options have merit yet fail to address the fundamental challenge facing the market today.
 There is a general lack of maturity in API’s both in number and granularity (i.e. rate, quote, bind micro-services).
 Digital demand is pent up through InsurTechs like Appulate but can’t be consumed unless carriers open their systems to accept it.
-AI and software robots can’t fix this.
+AI and software robots can’t fix this, but automated commercial insurance software can.

 Contrary to popular belief, you can start small and scale incrementally.
 Below is a solid risk and capital-managed plan.
 The step which you will start with depends on your current level of maturity.
 Each step drives a return that can fund advancement to the next step.

 - Enhanced API / Portal integration.
-Enable electronic submissions through advanced APIs directly to your back-end PAS system or your front-end portal.
-Doing so improves turnaround time through better integration, as seen with Appulate carrier partners.
+Enable electronic submissions through advanced APIs directly to your back-end PAS system or your front-end portal using AMS integration tools.
+Doing so improves turnaround time through better AMS integration, as seen with Appulate carrier partners.

 - Optimize submissions to reduce waste.
 Codify appetite criteria and basic underwriting needs.
 Then, screen out unwanted and incomplete applications to reduce underwiring overhead and waste.